 Keita Makita is a Product Manager at Hamamatsu Corporation in Bridgewater, New Jersey, specializing in photomultiplier tube (PMT) technologies used in radiation detection, mass spectrometry, and oil well logging.
 Hamamatsu Photonics has discovered a new physiological mechanism and established a novel algorithm that enables non-invasive blood glucose estimation using optical technology.
 He is currently leading marketing efforts to promote this groundbreaking innovation.
 He earned his bachelor's degree in Information Science from Hiroshima City University in 2007.

-InGaAs image sensors are sensitive to the SWIR regions and are used to analyze invisible anomalies and material compositions instantly.
-Demands for industrial applications in the SWIR regions has grown rapidly in recent years, and our InGaAs image sensors have been integrated into process systems and operated inline across many industries, including food, agriculture, environment, pharmaceuticals, and minerals.
+InGaAs image sensors are sensitive to the SWIR region and are used to analyze invisible anomalies and material compositions instantly.
+Demand for industrial applications in the SWIR region has grown rapidly in recent years, and our InGaAs image sensors have been integrated into process systems and operated inline across many industries, including food, agriculture, environment, pharmaceuticals, and minerals.
 In this presentation, we will use an application example in plastic sorting to explain what can be achieved with InGaAs image sensors and why you should choose our InGaAs solution.

 Presenter: